 Free legal advice

-Suncoast offers quality legal advice to address disadvantage on the Sunshine Coast.
-They also provide educational resources and referrals to law firms.
-As an independent not-for-profit, they work with a large team of volunteers to help clients clarify legal issues and understand the procedures involved in their cases.
+Suncoast does great work addressing disadvantage on the Sunshine Coast.
+They provide educational resources and referrals to law firms.
+They work with a large team of volunteers to help clients clarify legal issues and understand legal procedures.

 Case study